Call us

 Disclaimer

-~Applicable to only non-early claims more than 3 years of policy duration, non-investigation cases, up to Sum assured of 50 Lakh.
+2Applicable to only non-early claims with more than 3 years of policy duration, non-investigation cases, up to Sum Assured of ₹50 Lakh.
 Applicable for branch walk in.
-Time limit to submit claim to Tata AIA by 2 pm (working days).
+Time limit to submit claim to Tata AIA Life Insurance is 2 pm on working days.
 Subject to submission of complete documents.
-Not applicable to ULIP policies and open title claims.
+Not applicable for ULIP policies and open title claims.

-**Under Life Plus Option, an amount equal to the 105% of the Total Premiums Paid (excluding loading for modal premiums) shall be payable at the end of the Policy Term as Maturity Benefit, provided the life assured survives till maturity and the policy is not terminated earlier.
+6Under Life Promise Plus Option, an amount equal to the 100% of the Total Premiums Paid (excluding loading for modal premiums) shall be payable at the end of the Policy Term, provided the life assured survives till maturity and the policy is not terminated earlier.

-#Income Tax benefits would be available as per the prevailing income tax laws, subject to fulfillment of conditions stipulated therein.
-Income Tax laws are subject to change from time to time.
-Tata AIA Life Insurance Company Ltd. does not assume responsibility on tax implication mentioned anywhere in this document.
+8Income Tax benefits would be available as per the prevailing income tax laws, subject to fulfillment of conditions stipulated therein.
+For ULIP policies, maturity income will be taxable if annual aggregate premium exceeds ₹2.5 Lakh in a financial year.
+For non ULIP insurance policies, maturity income will be taxable if annual aggregate premium exceeds ₹5 Lakh in a financial year.
+Tax laws are subject to change from time to time.
+Tata AIA Life Insurance Company Ltd. does not assume responsibility on tax implications mentioned anywhere on this site.
 Please consult your own tax consultant to know the tax benefits available to you.